moodysalem/moodysalem.github.io/_posts/2017-10-23-Using_Travis_CI_to_Deploy_Ethereum_Smart_Contracts.markdown

 Go to [myetherwallet](https://www.myetherwallet.com/) to get the public key for your BIP39.
 Use this public key when requesting ether from the faucets.

-### Create a `script` to deploy to travis in package.json
+### Create a `script` to deploy to travis in `package.json`

-We will use this script to deploy to the testnet
+We will use this script to tell truffle to deploy to the testnet we defined in our `truffle.js` above.

 ```json
 {